 Towns and Carnegies are few and far between in the western half of Nebraska.
 It was more than 200 miles to the next in Broken Bow.
 I felt fortunate to find a mini-cafe in the small town of Arnold with a population of less than 500, thirty-two miles from Broken Bow after camping in a cemetery sixteen miles away.
-It catered to the elderly in the town who filled several tables chattering away.
+The cafe catered to the elderly in the town, who filled several tables chattering away.
 I could only pick up fragments of their overlapping conversations as I ate a burrito since there were no hotcakes on the menu--"I saw her walk across the highway to get her mail," "I hear they're moving to Indiana," "I can't place that person though I know I should," "I was busy decorating cupcakes, three hundred of them," "I'll have to see what Bob says,""We're going to take Mildred to supper."

 It was going to be another 90 degree day so I availed myself of a thirty-two ounce Dr. Pepper.
 I had the wind at my back until I turned south on Route Two for nine miles down to Broken Bow, a town of 3,500, large enough to have outgrown its Carnegie.
-It had been converted into the Carnegie Professional Buiilding with offices for a law firm, accountants, an auctioneer and a couple of socials services.
+It had been converted into the Carnegie Professional Buiilding with offices for a law firm, accountants, an auctioneer and a couple of social services.
 It was splendidly maintained complete with beds of flowers.

 Around the corner a historical marker explained the town's name.
 In 1882 when an early settler sought to name and establish a town on the spot of an earlier Indian encampment his first three choices were rejected as being too similar to other towns.
 He'd seen a broken bow on the spot so offered that as a name.
 There is no Native American presence in the town, though the town park is called Tomahawk and the high school sport teams are known as The Indians.
 Shops had signs of Indian Power and Sink the Swedes, the nickname of a rival school.